banool/auslan_dictionary/assets/advisories.md

 Believe it or not but as of Jan 1st 2024 there are ~158,000 of you who use this app!
 That's absolutely incredible, thank you so much for using the app and learning Auslan.
 Happy New Year!!
 END===
+START===
+DATE===2024-03-04
+## Please update!

+You might be reading this because the app failed to start.
+If so, you are on an old version of the app.
+Please head to the App Store or Play Store and update to fix this issue.
+Apologies!
+END===